Taste receptor: Bitter

 Bitter molecules, their associated bitter taste receptors, and the sequences and homology models of bitter taste receptors, are available via BitterDB.

 Sour

 Historically it was thought that the sour taste was produced solely when free hydrogen ions (H+) directly depolarised taste receptors.
 However, specific receptors for sour taste with other methods of action are now being proposed.
 The HCN channels were such a proposal; as they are cyclic nucleotide-gated channels.
 The two ion channels now suggested to contribute to sour taste are ASIC2 and TASK-1.
+OTOP1 is also thought to be a sour taste receptor.

 Salt

 Various receptors have also been proposed for salty tastes, along with the possible taste detection of lipids, complex carbohydrates, and water.
 Evidence for these receptors had been unconvincing in most mammal studies.
 For example, the proposed ENaC receptor for sodium detection can only be shown to contribute to sodium taste in Drosophila.
 However, proteolyzed forms of ENaC have been shown to function as a human salt taste receptor.
 Proteolysis is the process where a protein is cleaved.
 The mature form of ENaC is thought to be proteolyzed, however the characterization of which proteolyzed forms exist in which tissues is incomplete.
 Proteolysis of cells created to overexpress hetermulitmeric ENaC comprising alpha, beta and gamma subunits was used to identify compounds that selectively enhanced the activity of proteolyzed ENaC versus non-proteolyzed ENaC.
 Human sensory studies demonstrated that a compound that enhances proteolyzed ENaC functions to enhance the salty taste of table salt, or sodium chloride, confirming proteolyzed ENaC as the first human salt taste receptor.